 • Diagnostic Video Nasal Endoscopy

 • Diagnostic Micro ear and microlaryngoscopy.

 • Audio-vestibular Evaluation

 …to effectively treat your Ear, Nose, and Throat problems.

-Diagnostic evaluations in patients with hoarseness have traditionally relied on mirror examination of the larynx using a continuous light source and on an interpretation of the patients acoustic qualities.
+Diagnostic evaluations in patients with hoarseness have traditionally relied on mirror examination of the larynx using a continuous light source and on an interpretation of the patient acoustic qualities.
 Examination of the vibratory behaviour of vocal folds during phonation is not available to all clinicians.
 Most clinicians rely on the traditional mirror examination or examination with a Fiberoptic laryngoscope.

-However the criteria for objective evaluation of vibratory performance have not been standardized and the motion and edges of the vocal cords cannot be evaluated.
+However, the criteria for objective evaluation of vibratory performance have not been standardized and the motion and edges of the vocal cords cannot be evaluated.
 In order to diagnose these problems, it is essential to be able to slow down or still halt the motion of vocal cords.
 One of the methods for doing this is to use stroboscopic light to create an optical illusion resulting from the inertia of human eyesight.

 Researchers have long ago discovered that humans perceive discrete real motions at 24 frames per second only.
-Hence a lesser rate produces recognisable illusion of movement but a rate that is greater affords no improvement in detail and actual movements of the object.
+Hence a lesser rate produces the recognisable illusion of movement but a rate that is greater affords no improvement in detail and actual movements of the object.

-Voice generation is an extremely complex phenomenon involving many organs of human body.
+Voice generation is an extremely complex phenomenon involving many organs of the human body.
 The vocal cords however play the most important part in generating sound.
 By contracting and dilating at their own given frequency they determine the fundamental frequency of the voice.
 Vocal cords can get affected by pathologies, trauma and malformations.